What does a panic attack feel like?

 - tingling fingers

 You might feel like you’re having a heart attack, going to collapse or even die.
-This can be frightening but remember that panic attacks aren’t dangerous.
+This can be frightening, but remember that panic attacks aren’t dangerous and they will pass.

 Panic attacks usually last between 5 and 20 minutes.
 Symptoms usually peak within 10 minutes and then start to fade.
 If it lasts for longer, you may be having multiple panic attacks (although this is rare) or you may be experiencing other symptoms of anxiety.